USA

 Paper i94 is issued at the land border in the USA

-To be on the absolutely safe side, we suggest you add a buffer of 5-15 days too.
+To be on the safe side, we suggest you add a buffer of 5-15 days too.
 This means that add about 95 to 105 days to your entry date instead of 90.

 • F1 to H1B: Enter the US using a valid F1 visa.
 You will need to enroll in a university and should have a valid course enrollment and your ‘intent’ should be to study and not change to H1B at the time of entering the USA.
 Be careful about what you say.